JCSheeron/PLCCalibration/README.md

     -- The scales now take into account the nominal and actual range of values for counts and EU, as well as the calculated error values.
     -- The plot now includes the error (variance between measured and calc'd EU) at each of the measured points.
+Use up/down trianges to symbolize deltas for +/- errors.
-    -- Added annotations to show error values offset from the error marker
+    -- Added annotations to show error values offset from the error markers.
+    -- Updated legend to show error markers, and updated layout to be less obtrusive by making 3 columns.
+    -- Added a text annotation of the polynomial on the graph

 * Added the --degree command line argument and associated functionality, so a degree other than 1, the default, can be specified.
 The resulting curve